cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     )
     ```

-This means that in your `suite.ctx.EventManager().ABCIEvents()`, there are [extra events](https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_play_move_test.go#L242) to account for, and in each event, there are extra attributes to discard.
-It is perhaps a good time to:
+This means that in your `suite.ctx.EventManager().ABCIEvents()` there are [extra events](https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_play_move_test.go#L242) to account for, and in each case there are extra attributes to discard.
+Recommended steps:

 1. Make explicit the count of expected attributes for each event type: